• Skip to primary navigation

 A Cricut machine is an electronic cutting machine – kind of like a printer but instead of simply printing, it can cut materials like paper and vinyl as well.

-What Cricut to gift a woodworker?
+What Cricut to Gift a Woodworker?

 The powerhouse of Cricut machines – the Cricut Maker!
 It is capable of cutting hundreds of materials and is great for crafters, quilters, sewers, DIYers, and even woodworkers.
 Apart from paper and vinyl, it can cut felt, fabric, wood veneer, bass/balsa wood, leather, thicker chipboard, corrugated cardboard, and more!
 You can see the full list here.